nf-osi/tutorials/analysis_workshop_2024/README.md

 ![tme-role-immune-cells](https://github.com/nf-osi/tutorials/assets/32753274/64c5a272-1c37-4df2-a91f-e1de71af4141)

 This contains materials for a basic analysis with data on the NF data portal, primarily developed for the CTF-sponsored NF Global Conference 2024.
 All are welcome to adapt/reuse!
-For more context, see the .html presentation.

 **The basic analysis idea, tumor deconvolution, is the same but we have two versions in R and Python as somewhat different implementations.**
-(The one actually presented was `analysis.Rmd`.)
+The one actually presented was Cavatica `analysis.Rmd`.
+See accompanying recordings below.
 To help you better understand the differences and whether the demo material matches a scenario/learning objective you're interested in, here's a comparison table: